startups · 07 Nov 2025

 How to apply: Submit your research proposal along with all necessary documentation through JMCP's online submission portal.

 Although the PhRMA Foundation is mainly focused on catalyzing the careers of promising researchers, its PhRMA Foundation Digital Health Grants offer a once-in-a-while funding opportunity for projects that support innovative research in digital health technologies.
-Recent grants have footed the bill for digital health research projects that aimed to address health disparities and improve clinical trial diversity.
+Recent grants have footed the bill for digital health research projects aimed at addressing health disparities and improve clinical trial diversity.

-Although for-profit healthcare startups don’t make the grade, they can collaborate with eligible applicants (e.g., researchers) to jointly pursue grant-funded projects.
+Although the grant is technically off-limits for for-profit healthcare startups, they can collaborate with eligible applicants (e.g., researchers) to jointly pursue grant-funded projects.

 DHI Accelerator Program